-What does it mean? --> It tells uou that something new is happening with your phone.
+What does it mean? --> It tells you that something new is happening with your phone.
 You should do something.
 For example, check your messages, or call someone back.

-Look at uour phone.
-Do uou have anu new notifications?
-What are theu?
+Look at your phone.
+Do you have any new notifications?
+What are they?
 Where are they on the screen?
-Are they on the top right or top left corner of your phone?
-Or are they on the app icon itself?